-- Transition device, for vibration and deviation load control.
+- Transition devices for control of vibration and deviation of the cable.

-The VSL SSI 2000 is VSL’s well-proven and widely used state-of-the-art stay cable system.
-It meets the highest standards of fatigue performance and provides a high degree of corrosion protection.
+VSL SSI 2000 is the company’s well-proven and widely used state-of-the-art stay-cable system.
+It exceeds the highest standards of fatigue performance and includes a high level of corrosion protection.

-The SSI 2000 also exists in a compact version to limit wind exposure: the SSI 2000C is a compact stay cable system with a reduced cable diameter that greatly reduces wind drag.
+SSI 2000 is also available as a compact version designed to limit the impact of wind: SSI 2000C has a smaller cable diameter that greatly reduces wind drag.

 Why use SSI technology instead of PWS?